NolanHovis/Angular-Course-Instructor-Application/Class_4/@C4-Notes.md

 - Inside the bookshelf component, add a row and 2 columns with the book-list & book-details components.
 - Inside the library component, add a row and 2 columns with the book-search & book-results components.
 - In the book-list components html file, add the 3 book components.
+- In the library component html file, add a row with a book-search column, an hr, the book-results column.

+### Adding Navigation to the App

+- a